GalenIvanov/Graphics-Red/README.md

 # Graphics-Red
 Graphics/visualization with Red

-A tool for exploring the world of L-systems, inspired by http://www.kevs3d.co.uk/dev/lsystems/# Most examples are taken from "Lindenmayer Systems, Fractals, and Plants", available at http://algorithmicbotany.org/papers/lsfp.pdf
+L-systems.red is a tool for exploring the world of L-systems, inspired by http://www.kevs3d.co.uk/dev/lsystems/#

+Most examples are taken from "Lindenmayer Systems, Fractals, and Plants", available at http://algorithmicbotany.org/papers/lsfp.pdf